stonegray/ableton-detect/README.md

 ## Licences

 This library provides experimental support for reading licences.
-Currently, there's no easy way to translate the product ID into something human readable, however it is suitable for checking for a particular feature.
+Currently, it provides the following:

+- ProductID
+- ProductVersion
+- DistrobutionType
+- ResponseCode
+- Logical ID (16-bit integer, position in internal database)

-Licences are organized by version, so the licences array for an Ableton Intro instance will contain Ableton Suite licence identifiers if the version is identical.
+Licences are stored on the system by version, so the licences array for an Ableton Intro instance will contain Ableton Suite licence identifiers if the version is identical.

 ## Changelog